Iris DeMent: Music and career

-She sang four duets with John Prine on his 1999 album In Spite of Ourselves, including the title track.
-She appeared in the 2000 film Songcatcher, playing the character Rose Gentry and singing on the soundtrack as well.
-Her duet with Ralph Stanley on "Ridin' That Midnight Train" was the opening track on his 2001 album, Clinch Mountain Sweethearts: Ralph Stanley & Friends.
+DeMent sang four duets with John Prine on his album In Spite of Ourselves (1999), including the title track.

+DeMent appeared in the film Songcatcher (2000), both playing the character Rose Gentry and singing on the soundtrack.

+DeMent's duet with Ralph Stanley on "Ridin' That Midnight Train" was the opening track on his album Clinch Mountain Sweethearts: Ralph Stanley & Friends (2001).

-In 2004 she released Lifeline, an album of gospel songs.
+In 2004, DeMent released Lifeline, an album of gospel songs.
 It included 12 covers and one original composition ("He Reached Down").
 It was the first album she released on Flariella Records, a label she started herself and named after her mother.
 A shortened version of her rendition of "Leaning on the Everlasting Arms" was later used in the closing credits of the Coen brothers' film True Grit.
 On October 2, 2012, DeMent released her first album of original songs in 16 years, Sing the Delta.

 DeMent has sung duets with Steve Earle and Emmylou Harris and is featured on the albums of many other performers.
 She sang the Merle Haggard song "Big City" on Tulare Dust: A Songwriters' Tribute to Merle Haggard.
 She has made frequent appearances on Garrison Keillor's radio show A Prairie Home Companion.
-DeMent contributed harmony vocals to "Pallbearer", a song from country artist Josh Turner's 2012 album Punching Bag.
+DeMent contributed harmony vocals to "Pallbearer", a song from country artist Josh Turner's album Punching Bag (2012).

 In 2015, DeMent released The Trackless Woods, an album based upon and inspired by the words of Russian poet Anna Akhmatova, on her own Flariella record label.
 She reunited with John Prine in 2016 for his second duets album For Better, or Worse and performed on two tracks.
 DeMent received the Americana Trailblazer Award at the 2017 Americana Music Honors & Awards.

+DeMent's album Workin' on a World (2023) was No. 4 on Robert Christgau's Dean's List for that year.

 Personal life

-DeMent was married to Elmer McCall in 1991, but the marriage ended in divorce.
+In 1991, DeMent married Elmer McCall; they divorced in 1999.

-She married singer-songwriter Greg Brown on November 21, 2002.
-They live in rural southeast Iowa with their adopted Russian-born daughter.
+On November 21, 2002, DeMent married her current spouse, singer-songwriter Greg Brown.
+They live in rural southeast Iowa with their daughter, whom they adopted at the age of six in 2005 from Russia.